Skip to main content

 Basic Action Template

-Here's a simplified template for creating a custom action:
+Here is a complete and up-to-date template for creating a custom action.

 const customAction: Action = {